hypergram/jquery-flip-image/README.md

 Creates the effect of an image flipping to have a different image on the flip side

+As seen on Leodis Lager site - http://www.leodislager.com

 ## Usage

 1. Include jQuery: